sophiehersz/TCGA_LUAD_project/README.md

 Pipeline script: `nestedCV.py`

 1. Data pre-processing - TMM normalized RNAseq counts are standardized (Z-score) and a min-max normalization is applied.
-2. Selection of genes of interest (feature sets) for model fitting
+2. Creation and selection of gene lists of interest (feature sets) for model fitting
 3. Fitting of a Logistic Regression and Random Forest model to the data using nested cross-validation
    1. inner loop - hyperparameter seach on training set (stratified 5-fold data split)
    2. outer loop - best model performance evaluation on test set (stratified 10-fold data split) using ROC-AUC metrics
-4. Extraction of feature importance for gene selection
+4. Extraction of feature importance further for gene selection

 ---